parsa-epfl/cloudsuite/docs/benchmarks/fb-workload.md

     $ docker pull cloudsuite/fb-workload:server

-Create a file `cmd.sh` on the host which contains the command to run the facebook workload.
+Create a file `cmd.sh` on the host which contains the information to connect to mysql as the first line (<MysqlIP> <Username> <Password>) and command to run the facebook workload on the second line.
 An example is shown below

+    $ 192.168.1.64 root root
     $ hhvm perf.php --i-am-not-benchmarking --mediawiki --db-host=192.168.1.62 --db-username=root --db-password=root --php5=/usr/bin/php-cgi

     $ chmod a+x cmd.sh

 More info on parameters which can be provided to the facebook worload can be found in [README.md](https://github.com/facebookarchive/oss-performance/blob/v2019.02.13.00/README.md)